 What is the benefit of filing for bankruptcy?

 When you file for bankruptcy, creditors must immediately stop all collection attempts.
-This means creditors can not contact you, foreclosure and repossession efforts are stopped, and wage garnishments must cease.
+This means creditors can not contact or harass you, foreclosure and repossession efforts stop, and wage garnishments must cease.
 Also, you may not have to pay back most of your debts.

 Will Bankruptcy take away all my debt?